Is this your child's symptom?

 - Offer only clear fluids to drink, in case he vomits.
 Allow a regular diet after 2 hours.

 - To help with the pain, give an acetaminophen product (such as Tylenol).
 Another choice is an ibuprofen product (such as Advil).
 Use as needed.

 - Exception: Do not give until 2 hours have passed from injury without any vomiting.

-- Never give aspirin to children and teens.
+- Caution: Never give aspirin to children and teens.
 Reason: Always increases risk of bleeding.

-- Mainly, sleep in same room as your child for 2 nights.
+- Mainly, sleep in same room as your child for the first night.